ADN Degree – Associate Degree in Nursing Programs

 Home health nurses provide care in the comfort of patients’ homes.
 Home health nurses typically work with elderly or homebound patients and care for those recovering from surgery or illness.
 Responsibilities include coordinating care with the patient’s family, physicians, and other healthcare team members.
 Clinical skills include administering medications, monitoring vital signs, and providing education and support to patients and their families.

 Some home health nurses work independent, flexible hours while healthcare facilities employ others.
-According to Payscale.com (Dec.
-2022), the average annual home health nurse salary is $66,968.
+According to Payscale.com, in November 2024, the average annual salary for home health nurses was $71,526.

 Occupational Nurse

 Occupational nurses are responsible for workers’ health and safety in various settings.
 They provide care and treatment for workplace injuries, promote worker wellness, and develop and implement occupational health and safety programs.
 Occupational nurses also play an essential role in emergency preparedness and response.
-Many occupational nurses are certified in occupational health nursing by the American Board for Occupational Health Nurses (ABOHN).
+The American Board for Occupational Health Nurses (ABOHN) certifies many occupational nurses in occupational health nursing.

 Nurses with this certification have demonstrated knowledge and expertise in occupational health nursing.
 Occupational nurses must be able to communicate effectively with workers, employers, and other members of the healthcare team.
 They must also be able to work independently and make decisions in a fast-paced environment.